 - by Teachwire

 When is Remembrance Day?

-In the UK, Remembrance Day (also known as Armistice Day) always falls on 11th November, to remember the agreement between the Allies and Germany to stop fighting.
+The purpose of Remembrace Day, also known as Armistice Day, is to remember the agreement between the Allies and Germany to stop fighting.

 It is a day to commemorate the contribution of British and Commonwealth military in WWI, WWII and other conflicts.

 KS1 Remembrance Day activities